©ONEOFAKIND PHOTOGRAPHY ADVENTURES | TERMS & CONDITIONS | GET SOCIAL

-A: Usually not, unless you are in Australia.
+A: Usually, unless you are in the back country.
 Expect to pay exorbitant data/ coverage roaming fees if you are using your home SIM overseas.
 Check with your provider the rules regarding phone use internationally.
-If in doubt, purchase a SIM card in the country of which you are travelling to avoid hidden charges.
+If in doubt, purchase a SIM card in the country of which you are traveling to avoid hidden charges.

 Q: How hard is the hiking on a OOAK tour?